What if I gave you a technique to free yourself from the part of your mind that holds you back when you practice?

 Sometimes plain old dating advice is not enough.
 You need to dig deeper.

-Mastering the Social Matrix can be a painful journey; one that requires facing rejection.
+Mastering your Social Intelligence can be a painful journey; one that requires facing rejection.

 Each rejection holds the possibility of sending you spiraling into self-doubt; causing you to quit practicing.